emsyoungg/LotteryWebApp/ReadMe.md

 Lottery Web App

-This is a simple web app that allows users to play a lottery game.
-The user can select 6 numbers from 1 to 20 and then click the play button to see if they have won.
-The app will randomly select 6 numbers and compare them to the user's numbers.
-If the user has selected all 6 numbers correctly, they win the jackpot.
-If they have selected 3 or more numbers correctly, they win a smaller prize.
-If they have selected less than 3 numbers correctly, they lose. <br>
+This is a web app that allows users to play a simple lottery game. <br>
 The focus of this project is to focus on implementing secure coding practices and to ensure that the app is secure and free from vulnerabilities.  <br>
 To run the app locally, clone the repository and run the following command in the terminal:
 ```